FindMySchool LogoFindMySchool

 Demand is clearly present.
 In the most recent recorded reception admissions data, there were 72 applications for 29 offers, indicating an oversubscribed picture overall.

-For September 2026 Reception entry, applications are made via Bristol City Council, with the published closing date of 15 January 2026 and offers issued on 16 April 2026.
-Appeals submitted on time were due by 5 June 2026, with hearings from late June.
+For September 2027 Reception entry, applications are made via Bristol City Council, with the published closing date of 15 January 2027 and offers issued on 16 April 2027.
+Appeals submitted on time are due by 5 June 2027.

-Because the school is its own admissions authority, the local authority coordinates the process but the school’s criteria determine priority when applications exceed places.
-The published admissions number for Reception for September 2026 is 30.
+Because the school is its own admissions authority, the local authority coordinates the process but the school's criteria determine priority when applications exceed places.
+Families should check the current admissions policy for the latest published admission number.
 Faith related categories sit high in the oversubscription order, including Catholic looked after children and Catholic children resident in specified parishes.

 The practical step for Catholic applicants is usually the supplementary information form plus evidence of baptism or reception into the Catholic Church, returned by the same closing date as the main application.

-School tours for Reception entry are typically scheduled in the autumn term, with both morning and late afternoon options mentioned for the September 2026 entry cycle.
+School tours for Reception entry are typically scheduled in the autumn term, with both morning and late afternoon options mentioned in past cycles.
 Dates change year to year, so families should check the current schedule directly with the school office.

 Parents can use the FindMySchool Map Search to check exact distance and practical travel time, especially if you are weighing this against other Lawrence Weston and north west Bristol options.